ashisdeveloper/cloud-security/README.md

 DOS attacks are very popular and relatively easy to conduct.
 Implement rate limiting using a rate limiting middleware (express-rate-limit package).
 Rate limiting should be implemented in your application to protect a Node.js application from being overwhelmed by too many requests at the same time.

 -- In this project, we have Limited each IP to 10 requests per `window` (here, per 1 minutes).
-After 10 requests/minute, all incomming requests will be blocked by server.
+After 10 requests/minute, all incoming requests will be blocked by server.
 -- It will Return rate limit info in the `RateLimit-*` headers
 -- Disable the `X-RateLimit-*` headers
 -- It will show `Too many requests` if request limit exceeds